Apr 26, 2021

 Over the coming months, Gitpod will share our experiences with funding open-source projects for other companies to follow and share insights for maintainers who wish to become financially independent.

 We recognise that money isn’t the only way to resolve open-source sustainability.
 Often the problem is access and the initial project setup friction.
-To address this Gitpod has made Gitpod free for open-source communities so that open-source maintainers can onboard new contributors to their project with standardized development environments.
+To address this Gitpod has made Gitpod free for open-source communities so that open-source maintainers can onboard new contributors to their project with standardized developer environments.
 With Gitpod people from all over the world can contribute from any device without the typical $3,000 Macbook Pro barrier to entry.

 Over the last couple months Gitpod has been emailing maintainers of dependencies that Gitpod consumes (npm/golang/Docker) and asking them to get themselves signed up into the GitHub Sponsors or Open Collective programs.